clouddrove/enigma/modules/docker/readme.md

   ```

 ## Usage in GitHub Actions
 ### This GitHub Action builds docker image, tags and pushes to the registry you want.
+It also provies Build architecture feature to build on platform you want

 ```yaml
 name: Enigma Docker